frconor-ebook/meditations/_posts/2025-10-25-the-birthday-of-the-prelate-don-fernando.md

 People haven\'t had retreats for a couple of years, some of them.
 Now nearly every priest in the region is giving retreats left, right, and center.
 Lots of people are coming in contact.
 Lots of people are hungry for good things.

 I planned a Circle this Thursday in Kisumu at the usual time.
-When one priest couldn\'t make it, I said, OK, instead of 4.30 I can give you a personal circle at 2.30.
-Somebody else in the group said, I can\'t make it in the afternoon.
-Could you give me another one in the morning?
-I said, I\'m sorry, I\'m traveling in the morning.
+When one priest couldn\'t make it, I said, 'OK, instead of 4.30 I can give you a personal circle at 2.30.'
+Somebody else in the group said, 'I can\'t make it in the afternoon.
+Could you give me another one in the morning?'
+I said, 'I\'m sorry, I\'m traveling in the morning.'

 What\'s interesting is to see, even among the priests, they\'re feeling the need for something.
 They\'re hungry for spiritual things.
 There\'s almost nobody else around who can give the sort of spiritual things that God has given to us to give to people.

 The Father presides over all of this great activity, great hunger.
-Pope Francis says, the great spiritual emptiness in the world.
+Pope Francis says: "the great spiritual emptiness in the world"(Pope Francis, Apostolic Exhortation, *Querida Amazonia*, Point 108, February 2, 2020; *Angelus*, June 19, 2016).

 In some ways, we\'ve been called to feel that.
 The Father sees all this hunger all over the world and sees the instrument that God has placed in his hands to satisfy that hunger.